Back to Blog

 Making the Call

 When in doubt, consider the consequences of corrosion failure.
 If failure creates safety issues or major expense, the 316 premium is cheap insurance.
-If failure means replacing a wear part, 304’s lower cost may allow for more frequent replacement.
+If failure means replacing a wear part that would have been replaced anyway, 304’s lower cost may allow for more frequent replacement while still saving money overall.

 Working With NextGen Components